dakane8/FinalProj/README.md

 When ready to submit your changes, run the follwing in the VSCode terminal:
 ```
 git add .
-git commit -m "(enter a brief message of your changes"
+git commit -m "(enter a brief message of your changes)"
 git push
 ```